 Studies have not been done to see if shingles can make it harder to get pregnant.

-Does having/getting shingles increase the chance for miscarriage?
+Does having shingles increase the chance of miscarriage?

-Miscarriage can occur in any pregnancy.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
 Studies have not been done to see if having shingles can increase the chance of miscarriage.

-Does shingles increase the chance of birth defects?
+Does having shingles increase the chance of birth defects?

-Does having/getting shingles increase the chance of pregnancy-related problems?
+Does having shingles increase the chance of other pregnancy related problems?

 Studies have not been done to see if having shingles in pregnancy could cause long-term problems in the child.

-If a male has shingles can it make it harder to get a partner pregnant or increase the chance of birth defects?
+If a man has shingles, could it affect his fertility or increase the chance of birth defects?

-There are no studies looking at possible risks to a pregnancy when a male has shingles.
-A study that tested semen while the donor had chickenpox did not find any signs of the varicella-zoster virus in semen.
-In general, exposures that males or sperm donors have are unlikely to increase the risk to a pregnancy.
-However, if a person is not immune to chickenpox and their intimate partner has shingles, there is a risk of the person who is pregnant to become infected.
+Studies have not been done to see if shingles could affect a man’s fertility (ability to get a woman pregnant) or increase the chance of birth defects.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risk to a pregnancy.
+However, if a person is not immune to chickenpox and their intimate partner has shingles, there is a risk that the woman who is pregnant could become infected with chickenpox from direct contact with the shingles rash.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.